Web Form Design Best Practices

 - Clearly tell the user what is expected of them.

-Indicate expected format, as well as optional versus required.
-Have styles that tell the user when a box is clicked or when an item was missed or incorrectly entered.
+Indicate the expected format, as well as which fields are optional versus required.
+Use styles that tell the user when a box is clicked or when an item was missed or incorrectly entered.

 - Don’t get cute with form layout.